 July 25, 2020: The UK Foreign and Commonwealth Office has established a mandatory 14-day quarantine for all travelers returning to the UK from Spain.
 Spanish officials have begun reimposing various restrictions, fearing the emergence of a second wave of infections.

 American Pilgrims local chapters are following applicable state and local public health recommendations and requirements concerning chapter events.
 We encourage everyone to abide by these restrictions.

 The Spanish government in conjunction with the Institute for Spanish Tourism Quality has issued requirements for ALL albergues in Spain.
-The term “albergue” refers to “hostel” style facilities, not only such on the Camino.
+The term “albergue” refers to “hostel” style facilities, not only those on the Camino.
 There is no differentiation between commercial establishments and municipal or donativo albergues.
-As you will see, these recommendations involve changes drastically different from the albergue experience of the past.
+These recommendations involve changes drastically different from the albergue experience of the past.

 Hostels on the Camino: Health Recommendations